koreakit/korea-for-woocommerce/readme.txt

 * KakaoTalk Notifications for WooCommerce
 * Korean Authentication Services for WooCommerce

+See the [payment gateways category](https://greys.co/products/category/gateways/?utm_source=extensions&utm_medium=description_tab&utm_content=gateways&utm_campaign=readme) in the addons catalogue for a complete list of supported merchant processors.

+= Contribute to Korea for WooCommerce =

+Development for this plugin happens in a public GitHub repository to better facilitate contributions from an active community of users, developers and designers.
+If you have a suggestion, bug report, patch, or pull request, please feel free to [contribute here](https://github.com/jgreys/korea-for-woocommerce).

+= Looking for something else? =

-If you need a custom WordPress theme/plugin or you like me to consult on a project with you, feel free to drop me an email at [contact@greys.co](mailto:contact@greys.co).
+If Korea for WooCommerce doesn’t quite fit your needs or you like me to consult on a project with you, feel free to drop me an email at [contact@greys.co](mailto:contact@greys.co).

+== Screenshots ==

+1. Settings
+2. Korea Postcode finder
+3. Kakao Channel
+4. Korean delivery companies
+5. Addons

+== Frequently Asked Questions ==

+= Where can I activate korean payment ? =

+Korean payment gateways are premium addons and not yet available for the public.
+It will be available very soon.
+However, if you need this solution as soon as possible, you can get an early access by dropping me an email. [contact@greys.co](mailto:contact@greys.co)

+= Where can I find documentation ? =

+For help setting up and configuring, please refer to [our documentation](https://greys.co).

+= Where can I get support or talk to other users ? =

+If you get stuck, you can ask for help in the Plugin Forum.

 == Installation ==